 - No Negative Equity Guarantee – which means your estate will never owe more than the price the property is sold for.

-- Additional borrowing – a feature with all of the schemes that lets you borrow further amounts in the future, subject to the lending criteria at the time of the application.
+- Additional borrowing –lets you borrow further amounts in the future, subject to the lending criteria at the time of the application.

-- Cash Reserve & Inheritance Guarantee – gives you the flexibility to only drawdown the money you need and have a cash sum in reserve, which in turn will reduce the interest you pay and the ability to ensure a percentage of the property value is left as an inheritance for family.
+- Inheritance Guarantee – if you want to ensure a percentage of the property value is left as an inheritance for family.